Minié ball: Use

-The Minié ball could be quickly removed from the paper cartridge, with the gunpowder poured down the barrel and the unexpanded bullet pushed down after it past the muzzle rifling and any detritus from prior shots.
+The Minié ball could be quickly removed from the paper cartridge, with the gunpowder poured down the barrel and the unexpanded bullet pushed down after it passed the muzzle rifling and any carbon build up from prior shots.
 It was then rammed with the ramrod, which packed the charge and filled the hollow base with powder.
-When the rifle was fired, the exploding gas in the base of the bullet expanded the skirt to engage the rifling, providing spin for accuracy, a better seal for consistent velocity and longer range, and easier cleaning of barrel detritus.
+When the rifle was fired, the exploding gas in the base of the bullet expanded the skirt to engage the rifling, providing spin for accuracy and a better seal for consistent velocity and longer range.

 Effects

 Wounds inflicted by the conical Minié ball were different from those caused by the round balls from smoothbore muskets, since the conical ball had a higher muzzle velocity and greater mass, and easily penetrated the human body.
 Round balls tended to remain lodged in the flesh, and they were often observed to take a winding path through the body.
 Flexed muscles and tendons, as well as bone, could cause the round ball to deviate from a straight path.
 The Minié ball tended to cut a straight path and usually went all the way through the injured part; the ball seldom remained lodged in the body.
 If a Minié ball struck a bone, it usually shattered it.
 The damage to bones and resulting compound fractures were usually severe enough to necessitate amputation.
 A hit on a major blood vessel could also have serious and often lethal consequences.

-One of the more infamous documented cases involving Minié ball injuries concerned a Confederate soldier wounded during Jubal Early's raid on Washington, D.C., on July 12, 1864.
+One of the more infamous documented cases involving Minié ball injuries concerned a Confederate soldier wounded during Jubal Early's raid on Washington, D.C. on July 12, 1864.
 The soldier, a private in the 53rd North Carolina Infantry, was hit in the side of the head by a .58 caliber Minié ball, which shattered his skull and lodged in the right hemisphere of the brain.
 He went into convulsions and became paralyzed on one side of his body, but started recovering within eight days of being hospitalized.
 However, within three more days, his condition deteriorated and he eventually lost consciousness and died, having survived with his wound for 16 days.
 An autopsy of the soldier found that the right hemisphere of the brain was extensively damaged and large areas of it had necrosed.
 The brain was removed, preserved in formaldehyde and donated to the Army Museum in Washington.
 The primary cause of death had been infection caused by both the initial injury and subsequent necrosis of brain tissue.